strimzi/proposals/050-unidirectional-topic-operator.md

 > This is different to the collision within a single namespace which is detected and notified using a `Ready=false` condition with `reason=ResourceConflict`, described above.
 > In the single namespace case the cause is likely a mistake by a team, who need to know about the each of the conflicting resources to resolve the problem.
-> Support for multiple namespaces is motivated by a kind of multitenancy use case, where namespaces are assigned a disjoint subset of the topic space and management of those topics is delegated to different teams with their own namespace (e.g. using Kube RBAC).
+> Support for multiple namespaces is motivated by a kind of multitenancy use case, where the space of topics is partitioned and partitions are uniquely associated with Kube namespaces.
+> This allows management of those topics to be delegated to different teams, each with their own namespace (e.g. using Kube RBAC).
 > We can't assume that either team involved in the conflict know about the existence of the other.
 > Therefore a different `reason` seems appropriate.